Church history can be a journey through doctrinal

 among the colonists of America since 1683, was finally able to organize the first American

-including the stipulations against the veneration of ancestors and of Confucius.
-Clergy who do
+the stipulations against the veneration of ancestors and of Confucius.
+Clergy who do not conform

-not conform were to be excommunicated.
+were to be excommunicated.
 Emperor Kangxi was furious.
-To him, the Pope was a
+To him, the Pope was a foreign

-foreign sovereign who had no right to interfere in Chinese affairs.
-Italian Capuchin missionaries
+sovereign who had no right to interfere in Chinese affairs.
+Italian Capuchin missionaries reached

 1708 - Jesuit missionary Giovanni Battista Sidotti was arrested in Japan.
 He was taken to

-1709 - Experience Mayhew, missionary to the Martha's Vineyard Indians, translated the
+1709 - Experience Mayhew, missionary to the Martha's Vineyard Native Americans,

-Psalms and the Gospel of John into the Massachusett language.
-It was considered second only to
+translated the Psalms and the Gospel of John into the Massachusett language.
+It was considered

-John Eliot's Indian Bible in terms of significant Indian-language translations in
+second only to John Eliot's Indian Bible in terms of significant indigenous-language translations in

 died suddenly in northern Mexico.
 Kino, who has been called "the cowboy missionary," had

-fought against the exploitation of Indians in Mexican silver mines.
+fought against the exploitation of indigenous people in Mexican silver mines.

 1712 - Using a press sent by The Society for Promoting Christian Knowledge, the